Opportunities in Spice Industry: India has always prioritized its spice export trade on turmeric, black pepper, and Indian chilies.

 What Makes This Spice Attractive:

-- The export of celery seeds and related products is increasing.
+The export of celery seeds and related products is on the rise.

 What is the required Setup: